Find financing that isn’t tied to your vehicle’s price tag.

 If you borrow more than the cost of your car, be careful not to apply for more than you can afford.
 Work out a budget to ensure you will be able to afford your repayments.
 These loans tend to come with higher rates than secured car loans, so take this into account when submitting an application.

 When you have an unsecured car loan, you can use your funds to purchase more than just the car.
-Dealer extras can be a good deal if you know what you’re getting and what you want to avoid, and since the cost can easily be covered by your loan, it may be worth getting things done at the dealer for convenience.
+Dealer extras can be a good deal if you know what you’re getting and what you want to avoid.
+However, it’s often not worth it since you can often get the same service elsewhere for cheaper — if it’s even necessary at all.

-Here is a list of common dealer extras our thoughts on if you should opt for it when buying your next car.
+Here is a list of common dealer extras and when you might not want to go for them.

 - Rustproofing.
 It may not be worth getting this done at the dealer unless you’re buying a used car.
 This is because many modern manufacturers will seal the car against wax and keep in under warranty for five to ten years.